 In the event that a student is recommended for expulsion or disciplinary reassignment, the student or his/her parent/guardian may request a formal administrative hearing.
 Such requests shall be submitted to the Superintendent in writing and within seven (7) days of receipt of the Superintendent's Notice of Recommendation for Expulsion.
 When Board action on a recommendation for the expulsion of a student is pending, the Superintendent may extend the suspension assigned by the principal beyond ten (10) school days if such suspension period expires before the regular or special meeting of the Board.
-1006.08 (1), F.S.
+1006.08(1), F.S.

-Restrictions During In-School or Out-of-School Suspension/Disciplinary Reassignment/ Expulsion

-Students who have been suspended from school shall not be allowed to participate in or attend any school-related extracurricular activities on any Escambia County School District property.
-A student must be in attendance in school to be eligible to participate in any extracurricular activity; therefore, a student who is suspended may not participate in extracurricular activities for the duration of the suspension.
+Restrictions During In-School or Out-of-School Suspension/Disciplinary Reassignment/ Expulsion therefore, a student who is suspended may not participate in extracurricular activities for the duration of the suspension.
 A student whose suspension period ends on a Friday may not participate in extracurricular activities that evening.
 A student whose suspension period includes a weekend may not participate in extracurricular activities over the weekend.